 17. Red-Naped Sapsucker

-The Red-naped Sapsucker is a medium sized woodpecker native to North America.
-It was initially thought to be a subspecies of the yellow-bellied sapsucker, but it has since been identified as its own species.
+The Red-naped Sapsucker is a medium-sized woodpecker native to North America.
+It was initially considered a subspecies of the yellow-bellied sapsucker, but it has since been identified as its species.

-This bird belongs in the genus Sphyrapicus, and does not have any known subspecies.
-Its distinct red head patch makes this species easy to identify among other birds of its kind.
+This bird belongs to the genus Sphyrapicus and has no known subspecies.
+Its distinct red head patch makes this species easy to identify among other birds.

 It can usually be found near conifers or deciduous trees that contain sap wells drilled by these birds for their food source – mainly insects and tree sap.

-These birds are also known to eat fruits, berries and nuts during winter months when bug populations decrease significantly.
+These birds eat fruits, berries, and nuts during winter when bug populations decrease significantly.

 Kingdom | Animalia |